-- We saw records that showed that all appropriate staff, including those in different teams and organisations, were involved in assessing, planning and delivering care and treatment. - The practice shared information with relevant professionals when deciding care delivery for people with long term conditions.
-The shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors and community services for children. - Patients received coordinated and person-centred care.
-This included when they moved between services, when they were referred, or after they were discharged from hospital.
-The practice worked with patients to develop personal care plans that were shared with relevant agencies.
+- We saw records that showed that all appropriate staff, including those in different teams and organisations, were involved in assessing, planning and delivering care and treatment. - The practice shared clear and accurate information with relevant professionals when deciding care delivery for people with long term conditions.
+The shared information with, and liaised, with community services, social services and carers for housebound patients and with health visitors and community services for children.